mitchadam/mitchadam.github.io/content/blog/santa-cruz.md

 It also feels really good being surrounded by people who share this mindset.
 Being around people passionate about something and excited to share that passion with you.
 I've been feeling a strong sense of community lately around running/cycling/swimming.
 Moving to SF not knowing anyone (as was the case for many of us), it's nice having this thing we can connect over.
 This was evident not only in how many people raced Santa Cruz, but also in how many came down to support.

-In the future when I think back to this race, the two themes that stick out will be enjoyment and community.
+In the future when I think back to this race, the two themes that stick out will be enjoying the process and community.

 ![Running picture](/santa-cruz/sc-run2-min.jpg)